Rudi Dekkers: September 11 attacks

 Dekkers praised the killing of Osama bin Laden, "Like a lot of people, I wish I was the one.
 And bravo to everyone who was behind this.
 The head of the snake is gone."

 On December 2, 2012, Dekkers was arrested on federal drug charges by the United States Department of Homeland Security in Houston after accepting a blue suitcase containing 18.7 kilograms of cocaine and 860 grams of heroin.
 He was sentenced to five years in prison after a year and a half in pre-trial detention.
+He was reportedly hospitalised after an assault by Mexican gang members.

 Following his release from federal custody, Dekkers moved to the Dominican Republic.

-On April 11, 2019, Dutch authorities arrested Dekkers Amsterdam Airport Schiphol with 118 swallowed scoops of cocaine.
+On April 11, 2019, Dutch authorities arrested Dekkers at Amsterdam Airport Schiphol with 118 swallowed scoops of cocaine.
 He was sentenced to seven months in prison, two of which were suspended, but fled during a furlough abroad.
-He returned to the country in June 2022 and was ordered by a court to serve the two months probation for coke smuggling, plus a month that he has not served due to his flight.
+He returned to the country in June 2022 and was ordered by a court to serve the two months probation for cocaine smuggling, plus a month that he has not served due to his flight.